 It is assumed that water level, discharge and concentration measurements are available at one or more locations in the modelled river system.
-This is formulated in the measurement equation z_k is the vector of measurements.
+The measurements need not be located at grid points, the mapping of state space to measurement space is taken care of by Eq.
+(9.2).